Belgium/dclib/README.md

-lapi
+Love API
 ====

-Love API for CS2D.
-Now with object-like tables!
+CS2D with objects!

+Install under sys/lua/lapi

-Check DOCUMENTATION for help.
+See DOCUMENTATION for help.